Strategic Planning Retreats | Facilitating a SWOT Analysis

 Strengths Weaknesses Opportunities and Threats or SWOT analysis may be one of the oldest techniques in the book, but it still brings results if it is done right.
 Unfortunately this is not often the case.

-Meeting Facilitators International has facilitated hundreds of these sessions and we find that by making some changes to how the analysis is created, we can make this old standby even better.
+Meeting Facilitators International has facilitated hundreds of these sessions at Strategic Planning Retreats and we find that by making some changes to how the analysis is created, we can make this old standby even better.

 Strengths and Weaknesses

 We see three problems when we look at the lists of strengths and weaknesses that our clients show us from previous sessions.